 I’ve been following Tegan Philips’ adventure on Unclipped since the begin … such a great and simple blog.
 Today, this reminder – I’ve been feeling a little stressed about my To Do list and the disappearance of days as I move toward a mid-April departure.
 I have the bike.
 I’ll get the most important stuff

+I feel like I’ve mentally turned toward the trip and that it is now front and centre in my mind.
 This morning I was catching up on some emails and watched the videos Matthew Harris had posted, in two parts, of his ride so far: from Eindhoven to Dubrovnik and from Dubrovnik to Istanbul.
 They were excellent.

 Security is mostly a superstition.
 It does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure.
 Life is either a daring adventure, or nothing.
 (Helen Keller as quoted in Two Wheels) I’ve finished reading Travelling Two’s free short